-4. I'm enrolled in Medicaid, or my child is enrolled in Dr. Dynasaur, but we lost our cards in the disaster and I don't know the numbers or our social security numbers.
+I am enrolled in Medicaid, or my child is enrolled in Dr. Dynasaur, but we lost our cards in the disaster, and I do not know the numbers or our social security numbers.
 Can we still get medical care through Medicaid or Dr. Dynasaur?